radiofrance/dib/docs/backends.md

 Build Backends
 ==============

-The build backend is a software or service responsible for actually building the images.
-DIB itself is not capable of building images, it delegates this part to the build backend.
+The build backend is a software or service responsible for actually building the images. dib itself is not capable of building images, it delegates this part to the build backend.

-DIB supports multiple build backends.
+dib supports multiple build backends.
 Currently, available backends are `docker` and `kaniko`.
 You can select the backend to use with the `--backend` option.

 **Executor compatibility matrix**